AmadiDelight1/Delight-Repository/Portfolio/Flood Risk Analysis README.md

 ## Preparation Tools

 ----
   - Google Sheet: This was used to extract, clean and transform the dataset.
-Also, it was used to develop a pipeline that cut manual processing from 4 hours to 20 minutes
+Also, it was used to develop a pipeline that cut manual processing from 6 hours to 20 minutes through automation.
   - Power BI: This was used to create visuals that solve specific problems and real time insights that drives accurate decision making.

 ----